KinexDev/Teal-Importer/README.md

 global test:number
 ```
 # Execution
-The transpiled code is executed by moonsharp (a lua interpreter in C#), but it can be executed by any kind of lua interpreter.
+The transpiled code is executed by moonsharp (a lua interpreter in written C#), but it can be executed by any kind of lua interpreter.

 ```cs
 using System;